13kparkin/Gatherly/README.md

 1. Navigate to frontend directory
 2. Install dependencies: `npm install`
 3. Start the server: `npm run start` (this should launch it in your browser and take you to your local host)

+This project assumes you have a PostgreSQL setup on your machine.

 ## Usage